 The WhatsApp Business API is used by medium and large businesses that need a business suite that integrates with their other systems, software, and data.
 This is used by businesses with a larger number of users that need to be engaged at scale.

-What are the features of the WhatsApp Business API?
+What are the features of WhatsApp Business API?

-Businesses must abide by the below requirements when obtaining an opt-in feature to message customers:
+Businesses must abide by the following requirements when obtaining an opt-in on WhatsApp:

-- Businesses should uprise customers with the necessary information and consent option to receive messages from the business over WhatsApp
+- Businesses should convey the necessary information to the customers and provide the consent option to receive messages from the business over WhatsApp

 - Businesses should mention the business name and identity that a person is obtaining to get messages from.